IHPCSS/ihpcss-wiki/wiki/ice-breaker.md

 The aim of the "two truths and a lie" ice-breaker game is to build a relationship among the mentoring groups before the summer school starts.
 Please make time for this activity BEFORE arriving.
+The easiest way to play before the start of the summer school is to use email or create a [slack](https://ihpcss.github.io/wiki/slack.html) direct message group for the mentoring group (1 mentor and 3-4 mentees).

 During lunch on the first day of the summer school, we will ask mentoring groups to pair up and play the game in the larger group.